sdeleuze/website/content/posts/introducing-kotlin-wasm.md

 ![](/images/wasmio23/slide2.png)

-Let’s begin by a quick presentation of the language.
+Let’s begin with a quick presentation of the language.
 Kotlin is a modern statically-typed and garbage-collected language.
-It manages to be both concise and expressive, has a pragmatic mindset while remaining elegant, and has found in my opinion the right balance between imperative and functional programming.
-One of its key features is that it turns the billion dollar mistake (null references) to build-time null-safety to check the presence of a value.
+It manages to be both concise and expressive, has a pragmatic mindset while remaining elegant, and has found, in my opinion, the right balance between imperative and functional programming.
+One of its key features is that it turns the billion-dollar mistake (null references) into build-time null-safety to check the presence of a value.

 ![](/images/wasmio23/slide3.png)

 The widest adoption of Kotlin is on mobile, since Google has chosen Kotlin as the official language for Android.
-On the server-side, Java remains the leader but Kotlin has a significant market share, and a lot of Spring developers are using Kotlin to develop their Spring Boot applications.
+On the server-side, Java remains the leader, but Kotlin has a significant market share, and a lot of Spring developers are using Kotlin to develop their Spring Boot applications.
 Thanks to its DSL and scripting capabilities, Kotlin has also been chosen as the language used to describe Gradle builds.

 ![](/images/wasmio23/slide4.png)

-Even if most successful use-cases are targeting the JVM, Kotlin has dedicated support for developing multiplatform projects.
+Even if the most successful use-cases are targeting the JVM, Kotlin has dedicated support for developing multiplatform projects.
 You write common code that will be shared, then add the required specific bits for the platform(s) you target (JVM, JavaScript, Native).
 Its tooling is mostly JVM based.
 Kotlin provides a compiler plugin mechanism capable of powerful build-time transformations.

 ![](/images/wasmio23/slide5.png)